FAQ

 FAQs

-Will I be groggy in the morning if I use cannabis for sleep?
+Will I be groggy in the morning?

-What is the best strain for sleep?
+Which product is best for sleep?

-Is CBN really effective for sleep?
+Does CBN actually work for sleep?

 Can cannabis cure insomnia?

-Will I build tolerance and need more over time?
+Will I need more over time?

-Can I combine cannabis with melatonin?
+Can I combine cannabis with melatonin or other sleep ingredients?

 The Alchemy Editors